8

 RIDE & HANDLING

-The Ioniq 9 has a MacPherson-strut front and a multi-link rear, with the suspension tuned for the extra EV weight.
-There are also self-levelling dampers and a chassis control system featuring dynamic torque vectoring and wind stability control to help smooth the ride out.
+The Ioniq 9 has a MacPherson-strut front set-up and a multi-link rear, with the suspension tuned for the extra EV weight.
+There are also self-levelling dampers and a chassis control system that features dynamic torque vectoring.
+However, this is where you notice why the Ioniq 9 is still a lot cheaper than the blue-chip luxury options.

 This isn’t a particularly dynamic car to drive, but it’s not really intended to be: the king is far from the most dynamic piece on a chess board, after all.